 '''

 heading[root_heading]

 :creator-version?

-:creator?

 :creation-date-time?

 :lockReader=bool?

 :schemaLocation?

-'''

 => label pageSetup? (container | heading)

 heading

 :creator-version?

 :commandName?

 :visibility[heading_visibility]=(collapsed)?

 :locale?

 :olang?

 => label (container | heading)

+'''

-The root of a structure member is a heading, which represents a section of output beginning with a title (the label) and ordinarily followed by content containers or further nested (sub)-sections of output.
+A heading represents a tree of content that appears in an output viewer window.
+It contains a label text string that is shown in the outline view ordinarily followed by content containers or further nested (sub)-sections of output.
 Unlike heading elements in HTML and other common document formats, which precede the content that they head, heading contains the elements that appear below the heading.